Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Treewidth

 As an immediate consequence of Lemma~\ref{lem:twdynprogtables}, we obtain:

 \begin{lemma} For each $(\omega_1,\omega_2) \in \overline W\times \overline Z$, it holds that $T_{\droot}[n-1,\omega_1, \omega_2][\phi] \equiv_4 C[\omega_1, \omega_2]$. \end{lemma}

-\subparagraph*{Efficient Join Operations.} In order to obtain the desired running time, we first show how one can process a join node efficiently using fast convolution methods.
+\para{Efficient Join Operations.} In order to obtain the desired running time, we first show how one can process a join node efficiently using fast convolution methods.
 We base our approach on the fast convolution technique introduced by van Rooij \cite{Rooij20} that applies a multidimensional fast Fourier transformation to speed up the processing of join nodes.
-Instead of the usual trick of eliminating cyclic dependencies by doubling the underlying field, van Rooij applies filters to avoid doubling the base of the exponent in the running time.
+Instead of the usual trick of eliminating cyclic dependencies by doubling the underlying field, van Rooij applies filters over the total count of indices to cancel cyclic dependencies.
+We follow the same approach, in order to get the claimed running time.
 We cite the following result from \cite{Rooij20} with wording revised to our setting.